More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 All three formats are required to store coordinates in WGS84 longitude-latitude (EPSG:4326).
 KML enforces this via its specification, GPX is locked to it because GPS satellites broadcast in WGS84, and GeoJSON (per RFC 7946) explicitly mandates it.
 Coordinates are decimal degrees with longitude (X) first and latitude (Y) second, optionally followed by elevation in metres.
 If your source data is in a projected CRS such as UTM, Web Mercator (EPSG:3857), or a national grid, reproject to WGS84 first using QGIS or GDAL ogr2ogr before importing here, otherwise the geometry will land in the wrong place by hundreds of kilometres.

 Names and descriptions are preserved across all three formats, although the field naming differs: KML uses name and description, GPX uses name and desc, GeoJSON uses properties.name and properties.description by default.
-KML styles (line colour, polygon fill, icon images) are preserved when going KML to KML or KML to KMZ, but are discarded when going to GeoJSON because GeoJSON has no native styling concept.
-GPX extensions (heart rate, cadence, power) are preserved going GPX to GeoJSON inside the properties object but cannot round-trip back to KML cleanly because KML lacks equivalent fields.
+When converting KML to GeoJSON, KML styles such as line colour, polygon fill, and icon images are carried into the properties object (stroke, fill, marker-color), but GeoJSON has no native styling specification, so a strict GeoJSON reader may ignore them.
+GPX extensions such as heart rate, cadence, and power are preserved when converting GPX to GeoJSON inside the properties object.

 KML stores colours in ABGR order (alpha, blue, green, red) as hex, which is the opposite of the more common RGBA order used in HTML and CSS.
-A KML colour of 7fff0000 is RGB 0000ff (blue) with 50 percent alpha; not red as a naive reader might expect.
-The converter respects this byte order on import and export, but if you copy a hex colour from a design tool (which gives RGBA), you must reverse the byte order to get the correct KML colour.
-Use the colour picker built into the editor to avoid this trap entirely.
+A KML colour of 7fff0000 is RGB 0000ff (blue) with 50 percent alpha, not red as a naive reader might expect.
+When you author a colour by hand in GeoJSON properties (using the common RGBA hex order) and export to KML, remember to reverse the byte order so the colour renders correctly in Google Earth.
+This byte-order difference, not a bug in the conversion, is the usual reason a colour looks swapped after the round trip.

 Yes, once the page is loaded.
 The converter is entirely client-side JavaScript running in your browser; there are no server-side calls during conversion.
 After your first visit, the browser caches all assets, and you can convert files offline indefinitely.
 This makes it useful in field-survey contexts where you record GPS data without cellular coverage and want to convert it to GeoJSON for upload later.
 The tool stores nothing about your files or location data; close the tab and everything is gone from memory.
 The privacy posture is verifiable with browser developer tools.

-KML GPX GeoJSON Converter — Free online KML, GPX to GeoJSON converter.
-Convert GPS tracks, waypoints, routes between KML, GPX, and GeoJSON formats w
+KML GPX GeoJSON Converter — Free KML to GeoJSON, GPX to GeoJSON & GeoJSON to KML converter.
+Convert GPS tracks, preview on a map, and get distance a

 KML GPX GeoJSON Converter